Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 However, it is anticipated that these and other features will be added, as the numba engine matures and pickes up adoption.

-Because of limitations within numba, the numba engine will not support:
+Because of limitations within numba, the numba engine will never support:

 - Any Python/numpy operations not supported by numba
   - It's important to note that numba only compiles a subset of valid Python code.